khadas/khadas_docs/linux/source/vim4/index.md

 * [Khadas VIM - Specifications](https://www.khadas.com/vim4)

 ## Displays & Input
-You can connect a HDMI monitor, USB keyboard and mouse to use your Khadas Development Board as a standard desktop computer.
+You can connect a HDMI monitor, USB keyboard and mouse to use your Khadas SBC as a standard desktop computer.

 * 4K HDMI 2.0 cable
 * HDMI-compatible 1080P/4K monitor